joakim/bismark/extras.md

 Code enclosed in two or more braces `{{ … }}` will be evaluated as a block when rendered.

-A supported language may be specified, similar to monospaced code blocks and extensions.
+A supported language may be specified, similar to syntax highlighted verbatim blocks and extensions.

 	{{js
 	  [1, 2, 3, 4].reduce((acc, num) => acc + num, 0)